 Upon completion of Goodwin’s associate CNC machining program, students are well-prepared to apply for nationally recognized credentials as a Certified Production Technician (CPT) and as a CNC Operator.

 Ready to start your career path, advance your technical CNC machinist skills, and land a dream job in the thriving manufacturing field?
 Call Goodwin College at 800-889-3282 or visit us online to learn more about our CNC operator school.
+You can also see our video for three reasons why CNC machining is a smart career choice.

 Goodwin College is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin College was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.